-Dr. Lance Davidson is an Associate Professor and Wellington C. Carl Faculty Fellow in the Department of Bioengineering in the University of Pittsburgh’s Swanson School of Engineering.
+Dr. Lance Davidson is a Professor and Wellington C. Carl Faculty Fellow in the Department of Bioengineering in the University of Pittsburgh’s Swanson School of Engineering.
 He is an Adjunct Faculty Member in Developmental Biology and Computational and Systems Biology at Pitt and in Biomedical Engineering at Carnegie Mellon University.
 Dr. Davidson is a Member of the Complex Biological Systems Group and a Member of the Interdisciplinary Biomedical Graduate Program - Molecular Genetics and Developmental Biology, University of Pittsburgh School of Medicine.

 Dr. Davidson received his BS degree in Physics from the University of Illinois at Urbana-Champaign in 1984 and his MSc degree in Experimental Space Science at York University in Toronto, Canada, in 1986.
 He earned his PhD in Biophysics at the University of California-Berkeley in 1995.
 He completed a postdoctoral fellowship at the University of Virginia in Cell and Developmental Biology.

 Dr. Davidson works on the interfaces between engineering, physics, and biology.
 His lab (http://mechmorpho.org/) in the Biomedical Science Tower 3 (BST3) building has allowed him to work even more closely with engineers, biologists, and clinicians to integrate molecular genetic details of morphogenesis with cellular and tissue mechanics, with the aim of helping design better artificial tissues and identifying the mechanical sources of birth defects.

 Dr. Davidson receives funding from the National Institutes of Health, the National Science Foundation, and the American Heart Association.
 His research interests include: